Digital nomads have brought tiny houses, van living, full-time RV living and full-time travel to the forefront of American life.

 If you’re on a tight budget (more on that below!) the best thing you can do is do your research before deciding where you’ll stay.

-3. You should also do your research before buying land to park your RV on
+3. You should also do your research before buying land

 Here’s something that may surprise you: most counties in the US will not allow you to live full-time in an RV on your property!